aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geometry-analysis/check-geometry-contains-another/_index.md

 - **High‑performance spatial operations** – Optimized for large datasets.
 - **Cross‑platform** – Works on .NET Framework, .NET Core, and .NET 5/6+.
 - **Comprehensive documentation** – Plenty of examples for geospatial analysis .net scenarios.

+## Common Use Cases for point inside polygon c#
+- **Geofencing**: Trigger actions when a device enters or leaves a predefined area.
+- **Map visualisation**: Highlight regions that contain a user‑selected point.
+- **Spatial analytics**: Filter datasets to only those records that fall inside a study area.
+- **Delivery routing**: Verify that a delivery address lies within a service zone.

 ## Prerequisites
 Before you start, make sure you have: